Mendkelokesh12/car_price_predication/README.md

 Car  Price Prediction is Python Based console  application Where we can predict the price of Second Hand phone.

 ## Features

-- The application would need to know the brand of the phone in order to make an accurate prediction.
-- The model of the phone is also important, as different models have different features and specifications.
-- Back and front Camera
-- Rating  of the Phone
-- The features of the phone also affect its price.
-Features like Ram ,Rom,Processor & Battery

-## Features